-&lt;sup>1 Since Defendant McDonough is being sued in her official capacity, "Defendant McDonough" and "the Jail" are used interchangeably in this motion.
+3 Since Defendant McDonough is being sued in her official capacity, "Defendant McDonough" and "the Jail" are used interchangeably in this motion.

-- 3. The prisoners housed there-predominantly pretrial detainees-are under a constant and substantial threat of contracting the disease, and those already infected receive grossly substandard medical treatment (if they receive treatment at all). - 4.
+- 2. The Jail's actions fueled this outbreak, and it has also failed to take appropriate action in response. - 3.
+The prisoners4 housed there-predominantly pretrial detainees-are under a constant and substantial threat of contracting the disease, and those already infected receive grossly substandard medical treatment (if they receive treatment at all). - 4.
 Because jails, prisons, and other detention and correctional facilities are particularly vulnerable to COVID-19, the U.S. Centers for Disease Control and Prevention (CDC) has recommended basic measures these facilities should take to control the spread of the virus and treat infected prisoners-for example, providing prisoners with free access to soap and evaluating prisoners for symptoms. - 5.
 The Jail has ignored these and other public health recommendations. - 6.
 As a result, the nearly 600 people now imprisoned at the Jail are denied even the minimal precautions necessary to mitigate against the risks of COVID-19. - 7.
 The people confined in the Jail do not have adequate soap (the Jail charges money for it).
 They regularly wait a week or more for medical attention (that costs money too).
 The spaces they share with other prisoners are not adequately sanitized.
 They are denied basic hygienic supplies.
 Symptomatic inmates are regularly turned away by medical staff, returning to general housing where they will surely infect others. - 8.
 Prisoners who test positive for COVID-19 are confined in filthy isolation cells, where the walls are covered in feces, mucus, and blood.
-They are barely monitored and receive no real treatment. - 9.
-By maintaining these conditions, Defendant McDonough has needlessly exposed the people imprisoned in the Jail to a highly infectious and potentially fatal disease.
-This violates prisoners' Eighth and Fourteenth Amendment rights.
+They are barely monitored and receive no real treatment.

-&lt;sup>2 For simplicity, the term "prisoner" is used throughout to describe the people who are currently incarcerated at the Prince George's County Jail, both pretrial and post-conviction.
+4 For simplicity, the term "prisoner" is used throughout to describe the people who are currently incarcerated at the Prince George's County Jail, both pretrial and post-conviction.

-- 10. The Jail also refuses to release COVID-positive prisoners-even when they have no legal basis to detain them-until the Jail deems them non-contagious.
+- 9. By maintaining these conditions, Defendant McDonough has needlessly exposed the people imprisoned in the Jail to a highly infectious and potentially fatal disease.
+This violates prisoners' Eighth and Fourteenth Amendment rights. - 10.
+The Jail also refuses to release COVID-positive prisoners-even when they have no legal basis to detain them-until the Jail deems them non-contagious.
 This violates prisoners' Fourteenth Amendment rights. - 11.
-Plaintiffs seek class-wide relief requiring the Jail to take the necessary steps to safeguard prisoners' health and safety.
+Plaintiffs5 seek class-wide relief requiring the Jail to take the necessary steps to safeguard prisoners' health and safety.
 A subset of Plaintiffs also request a writ of habeas corpus pursuant to 28 U.S.C. § 2241 for prisoners whose age or underlying medical conditions make them particularly vulnerable to severe illness and death from COVID-19 (the "Medically Vulnerable Subclass").